noamross/dissertation/dissertation.md

 Figure 5 shows mean dynamics of 100 IBM runs as well as individual runs for the linear case.
 The dynamics of the discrete, stochastic IBM vary in minor ways from the deterministic ODE.
-In general, mean host populations remain higher, and parasite populations are greater at both the peak of the epidemic and equilibrium.
+In general, mean host populations remain higher, and parasite populations are greater at both the peak of the epidemic and at equilibrium.
 However, the variance/mean ratio does not decline below zero in the IBM in any of the cases with linear host mortality.
 Where the ODE system generates underdispersion, the IBM is randomly dispersed (variance/mean ratio $\approx$ 1).
 Where the ODE generates overdispersion, the IBM generates stronger overdispersion.
 This is also reflected in the relative fits of the